-The law of the state whose nationality the settlor has may provide his heirs with a compulsory share of his estate.
-If a settlor submits the transfer of assets to a trust to the laws of FL, his heirs may claim payment from the trust fund if the estate of the deceased settlor does not suffice to cover their compulsory share (art.
+The law of the state whose nationality the settlor has may provide his or her heirs with a compulsory share of his or her estate.
+If a settlor submits the transfer of assets to a trust under the laws of FL, his or her heirs may claim payment from the trust fund if the estate of the deceased settlor does not suffice to cover their compulsory share (art.
 29 para.
 5 IPRG and § 951 para.
-3 General Civil Code (Allgemeines Bürgerliches Gesetzbuch ("ABGB")).
+3 ABGB).
 If FL law was chosen as the law to be applied on the transfer of assets, payment in the amount of the shortfall in the compulsory share cannot be claimed from the FL trust if the assets were transferred to the trust two years prior to the demise of the settlor (§ 785 para.
 3 ABGB).

-8.4 Are private foundations recognised/permitted in your jurisdiction?
+9.4 Are private foundations recognised/permitted in your jurisdiction?